CTTV/association_score_methods/CTTV025_Literature/description.md

 The scale factors are

-Title 10\n
+..Title 10
-Abstract/Results/Fig/Table 5
+..Abstract/Results/Fig/Table 5
-Introduction/Case study/Appendix/Other 1
+..Introduction/Case study/Appendix/Other 1
-Discussion 3
+..Discussion 3
-Conclusion 2
+..Conclusion 2

 So the score is